IgniteUI/igniteui-docfx/en/components/themes/sass/presets/material.md

 @include dark-theme($default-palette);
 ```

-Both `igx-light-theme` and `igx-dark-theme` mixins includes the `igx-theme` mixin.
+Both `igx-light-theme` and `dark-theme` mixins includes the `theme` mixin.
-We create those mixins just for your convenience, otherwise, if you want to use the `igx-theme` but with a dark palette and dark schema you have to manually do the following:
+We create those mixins just for your convenience, otherwise, if you want to use the `theme` but with a dark palette and dark schema you have to manually do the following:

 ```scss
 @use "igniteui-angular/theming" as *;